Shredmetal/Enterprise-grade-birthday-wisher-bot-AWS-lambda/readme.md

 > This is actually a joke, please don't actually send me an essay, but if you want to send a PR with unnecessary code complication, it's definitely welcome.

 ### Mission-Critical Onboarding Protocol
-At Honest Morgan's Premium Export-Quality Enterprise-Grade AI-Powered Cloud-Native Birthday Wishing Platform, we take our enterprise responsibilities seriously.
+At Honest and Very Serious Business' Premium Export-Quality Enterprise-Grade AI-Powered Cloud-Native Serverless-Architecture Business-Oriented Birthday Wishing Platform, we take our enterprise responsibilities seriously.
 All potential contributors must complete our rigorous onboarding process:

 1. **Self-Reflection Phase**